 If your restaurant is already on social media (and you absolutely should be!), then take stock of what you are and aren't doing there.
 Having a presence is an important first step, but engaging your audience tends to generate far more results than a mere presence alone.

 When you respond to comments and DMs, you create an image of a friendly, responsive, active business.
 And when you post new content, you remind your audience that you exist.
 Some of those people are already going out tonight or have plans to pick up takeout.
 Getting your brand in front of those people nudges them in your direction.

 Getting an organic audience on socials by posting nothing but food and staff pics can be tough.
 That's why some restaurants have embraced running contests to grow an engaged and interactive audience.
 The idea is to encourage existing followers to tag friends and share the page's content with them.

 For example, Cambridge Brewing Company often hosts giveaways for free beer and merchandise on Instagram.
 To enter, people need to follow the page, like the post, tag a friend, and share the post on their own accounts.
 All of these actions help the account gain traction and get more eyeballs.

-Restaurant email marketing goes hand-in-hand with a loyalty program.
-You can encourage guests to sign up for email notifications on your website and social media pages by promising initial and ongoing rewards for doing so, like $10 of credit for signing up.
+Restaurant email marketing is one of the most reliable restaurant marketing strategies, and it goes hand-in-hand with a loyalty program.
+You can encourage guests to sign up for email notifications on your website and social media pages by promising initial and ongoing rewards for doing so, like a $10 credit for signing up.